apprenticeharper/DeDRM_tools/FAQs.md

 ## I’ve got the tools archive and I’ve read all the FAQs but I still can’t install the tools and/or the DRM removal doesn’t work
 * Read the `ReadMe_Overview.txt` file in the top level of the tools archive
 * Read the ReadMe file for the tool you want to use.
-* If you still can’t remove the DRM, ask in the comments section of Apprentice Alf's blog or create a new issue at Apprentice Harper's github repository, reporting the error as precisely as you can, what platform you use, what tool you have tried, what errors you get, and what versions you are using.
+* If you still can’t remove the DRM, create a new [GitHub issue](https://github.com/noDRM/DeDRM_tools/issues).
+If you are using Apprentice Harper's original version and not this fork, you can also ask in the comments section of Apprentice Alf's blog or create a new issue at Apprentice Harper's github repository.
+If you do report an issue in any of the GitHub repositories, please report the error as precisely as you can.
+Include what platform you use, what tool you have tried, what errors you get, and what versions you are using.
 If the problem happens when running one of the tools, post a log (see previous questions on how to do this).

 ## Who wrote these scripts?
 The authors tend to identify themselves only by pseudonyms:
 * The Adobe Adept and Barnes & Noble scripts were created by i♥cabbages
+* The Readium LCP support for this plugin was created by NoDRM
 * The Amazon Mobipocket and eReader scripts were created by The Dark Reverser
 * The Amazon K4PC DRM/format was further decoded by Bart Simpson aka Skindle
 * The Amazon K4 Mobi tool was created by by some_updates, mdlnx and others